 Where have you come from in the industry?

-After completing a bachelor’s degree majoring in communication design and minoring in photography at Auckland University of Technology, I spent two years specialising in lighting design.
-I then worked at one of New Zealand’s top office furniture companies directly before joining the VidaSpace team.
+After completing a Bachelor of Communication Studies majoring in communication design and minoring in photography at Auckland University of Technology, I spent two years specialising in lighting design.
+I then worked at one of New Zealand’s top office furniture companies before joining the VidaSpace team.
+I have since completed a Diploma of Interior Design.

 What does your job as a design consultant entail?

-My time is divided between our gorgeous Parnell showroom, and out and about visiting our clients and assisting Lis with presentations and nurturing business relationships.
+My time is divided between our gorgeous Parnell showroom, and out and about visiting our clients and nurturing business relationships.
 I love that at VidaSpace we have constant and meaningful communication with major players in the industry, and that our product truly enhances any interior design project.
 My job is to assist in the concept and design process from start to finish to achieve beautiful end results.
+I also travel to visit clients in the Bay of Plenty and Northland regions.

 What do you love about interior design?